-Magnesium sulphate for prevention of eclampsia: are intramuscular & intravenous regimens equivalent?
+Magnesium sulphate for prevention of eclampsia: are intramuscular and intravenous regimens equivalent?
+A population pharmacokinetic study

 - June 4th, 2013